-- 3.13.2 Proposals for the loss of employment space will be assessed on their planning merit and will not always be agreed.
+- 3.13.1 Where a development proposal results in a net loss of jobs, either through changes of use from existing employment uses (such as hotels, offices etc.) to non-employment uses (such as housing), or through the development of land that is allocated as employment land (for example in adopted masterplans) for non-employment uses, this will be assessed in accordance with Policy SS5 of the Local Plan and relevant neighbourhood plan policies and national guidance.
+This includes an assessment of the proposal's impact on the economic prosperity of Torbay, the appropriate mix of uses within a locality and on amenity. - 3.13.2 Proposals for the loss of employment space will be assessed on their planning merit and will not always be agreed.
 Where the loss of employment space is agreed, the payment of planning contributions to help enable the provision of employment (or employment supporting infrastructure etc.) elsewhere in Torbay will be required.
-Provision in this SPD for planning contributions to be sought in lieu of on-site provision of employment space should not be taken to mean that this will always be agreed. - 3.13.3 Employment contributions will be used to help deliver regeneration in accordance with the adopted town centre Masterplans, and to fund initiatives to support economic growth led by the Council's emerging Economic Growth Strategy and Action Plan.
+Provision in this SPD for planning contributions to be sought in lieu of on-site provision of employment space should not be taken to mean that this will always be agreed. - 3.13.3 Employment contributions will be used to help deliver regeneration in accordance with the adopted town centre Masterplans, and to fund initiatives to support economic growth led by the Council's emerging Economic Growth Strategy and Action Plan53.
 Contributions will also be used to help provide enabling infrastructure such as site servicing or decontamination costs for regeneration and enabling employment generating schemes. - 3.13.4 In order to improve Torbay's economic profile and achieve job growth, loss of employment contributions will be given the highest priority after Site Deliverability and affordable housing matters. - 3.13.5 It is noted that change of use of some employment related activities can be carried out under a "prior approval" regime rather than needing full planning permission.
 Proposals will also need to be considered in the round.
 The cost of providing other public benefits, such as the removal of unsightly later additions to buildings, may be considered as mitigation against loss of employment contributions. - 3.13.6 Where proposals deliver a net increase in jobs within Torbay (i.e., proposals for employment uses), these can be treated as mitigation from broader sustainable development contributions, where there is a viability issue with development.
 However, such mitigation cannot be provided for site deliverability matters as this could render developments unsafe or unlawful.